 Vita

-“Cellist Marilies Guschlbauer highlighted the heartfelt vocal quality and richness of sound of the romantic cello.”
+The cellist Marilies Guschlbauer let the heartfelt singing art and the richness of the sound of the romantic cello illuminates.” -Ostseezeitung

-The young cellist Marilies Guschlbauer from Austria is characterized by her warm, natural tone with high artistic standards, which she brings to the audience in an intoxicating way both as an enthusiastic chamber musician and as a soloist with orchestra.
+The young cellist Marilies Guschlbauer from Austria stands out characterized by her warm, natural tone with high creative standards, which she demonstrates both as an enthusiastic chamber musician and as Soloist with orchestra can be heard in a rousing way.

-She regularly gives concerts as a duo with the pianist Julia Rinderle in Germany and Austria.
-Plans for 2023 include the duo’s debut concert at the Musikverein in Vienna and a CD production with the CAvi Music label.
-Furthermore, Marilies Guschlbauer is a founding member of the Trio Parémi, with whom she made her debut in the Vienna Konzerthaus as a Musica Juventutis prizewinner and completed successful tours through Poland and Austria.
-In 2023 they were guests at the Musikverein Wien for the second time.
-With the trio, a collaboration with Jeunesse has been fixed for the coming season.
-As a member of the Artel Quartet (since autumn 2022), she reached the final of the 2023 International Haydn Chamber Music Competition and performed at the Mozart Days in Bad Reichenhall, in the Mürz Classic concert series and at the Austrian Embassy in London.
-The performance of Schönberg’s Concerto for String Quartet and Orchestra is planned for 2024.
+She regularly performs as a duo with the pianist Julia Rinderle in Germany and Austria.
+The duo’s debut concert at the Musikverein Vienna, as well as a CD production with the CAvi-Music label, are planned for autumn 2023.
+Marilies Guschlbauer is also a founding member of the Trio Parémi, with whom she made her debut at the Vienna Konzerthaus as a Musica Juventutis prizewinner and completed successful tours through Poland and Austria.
+In 2023 they were guests at the Musikverein Vienna for the second time.
+The trio is set to collaborate with Jeunesse for the coming season.
+As a member of the Artel Quartet (since autumn 2022), she reached the final of the international Haydn Chamber Music Competition 2023 and performed at the Mozart Days in Bad Reichenhall, in the Mürz Classic concert series and in the Austrian Embassy in London.
+The performance of Schönberg’s concert for string quartet and orchestra is planned for 2024.
+As a member of the Ensemble Ramé, founded in 2023, she was able to win three awards from the ISA – International Summer Academy 2023, including the Bohuslav Martinů Prize, the Piano Chamber Music Prize and the Vienna Classical Prize.

-Marilies Guschlbauer made her debut as a soloist with the Norddeutsche Philharmonie Rostock under the baton of Wojciech Rajski as part of the summer campus of the Mecklenburg-Vorpommern Festival with Robert Schumann’s Cello Concerto.
-At a young age, tours took her as a soloist with the Young Masters to various cities in Japan and to the concert hall of the “Forbidden City” in Beijing and to the EXPO Shanghai in China.
+Marilies Guschlbauer made her debut as a soloist with the North German Philharmonic Rostock under the direction of Wojciech Rajski with Robert Schumann’s cello concerto as part of the summer campus of the Mecklenburg-Western Pomerania Festival.
+At a young age, she toured as a soloist with the Young Masters to various cities in Japan and to the concert hall of the “Forbidden City” in Beijing and to EXPO Shanghai in China.
 This was followed by appearances with Beethoven’s Triple Concerto in Hanover (2021) and in Vienna (2023).
-In 2024 she will perform Dvorak’s Cello Concerto with the Brandenburger Symphoniker in the Nikolaisaal Potsdam and Brandenburger Theater.
+In 2024 she will perform Dvorak’s Cello Concerto with the Brandenburg Symphony Orchestra in the Nikolaisaal Potsdam and Brandenburg Theater.

-Marilies Guschlbauer completed her bachelor’s degree with Clemens Hagen at the Mozarteum in Salzburg Award and is currently continuing her studies with Nicolas Altstaedt at the Hanns Eisler Academy of Music in Berlin and with Reinhard Latzko at the University of Music and Performing Arts in Vienna.
-In 2023 she was admitted to the class of Johannes Meissl for the master’s degree in chamber music.
-The young Austrian was a scholarship holder at the Liechtenstein Music Academy, took part in the Kronberg Academy and received additional musical impulses from Wolfgang Böttcher, Hatto Beyerle, Gautier Capuçon, Eberhard Feltz, Gary Hoffman, Robert Levin, Jens-Peter Maintz, Nils Mönkemeyer, Lawrence Power, Heinrich Schiff, Wolfgang Emanuel Schmidt, Rainer Schmidt (Hagen Quartet), Julian Steckel, Torleif Thedéen, Gábor TakácsNagy and others.
+Marilies Guschlbauer completed her bachelor’s degree with Clemens Hagen at the Mozarteum Salzburg and her master’s degree with Nicolas Altstaedt at the Hanns Eisler University of Music Berlin in 2023 with honors and will begin the master’s degree in chamber music with Johannes Meissl at the University of Music and Performing Arts Vienna starting in the fall to record.
+The young Austrian was a student at the Liechtenstein Music Academy, took part in the Kronberg Academy and received additional musical impulses in other master classes from Wolfgang Böttcher, Hatto Beyerle, Gautier Capuçon, Eberhard Feltz, Gary Hoffman, Robert Levin, Jens-Peter Maintz, Nils Mönkemeyer, Lawrence Power, Heinrich Schiff, Wolfgang Emanuel Schmidt, Rainer Schmidt (Hagen Quartet), Julian Steckel, Torleif Thedéen, Gábor Takács-Nagy and others.

 DOWNLOADS: